 Has it always gone smoothly?
 No way.
 Have my kids been some of the smallest on teams?
 Yep.
 Have they been kids who had to work hard to keep up?
 You bet.
 Have I had to see disappointed faces when I had to tell them they weren’t quite ready for something?
 Of course.

 But I would not have it any other way.
 And I believe I worry about them a lot less than if I had ignored the advice and gone the other way – sending messages that they are victims or are incapable.

 I’m thankful every day that I get to see the wonderful results and that I get to share them with you!

 Thanks for reading and sharing!
-And please check out our many products for kids with special needs.
+And please check out our latest audio Empowering Kids with Special Needs.